EvanaPuig/X-Team-Test-Movies/README.md

 An example app for X-Team to see my coding style

 ## Installation
+Just run a pod install on the project and open xcworkspace file.

 ## App Architecture
 This app was created with MVVM(Model View View Model) architecture and has the following layers: